JoelNiklaus/joelniklaus.github.io/_posts/2024-10-24-ideas-for-peer-review-system.md

 that authors submitting papers (the "polluters") should compensate for the review effort they necessitate.
 However, to my knowledge, most peer-reviewed venues currently lack such a direct cost-responsibility connection.

-The proposed system works as follows: Authors pay 1000 USD to submit a paper to discourage submitting low-quality work.
+The proposed system works as follows:

+### Author Side

+A paper receiving an average review score of 5/10 incurs a base fee of 1000 USD to cover review expenses (base component), with conference attendance included at no additional cost for accepted papers.
+The fee adjusts dynamically based on review performance (score-based component): halving for each point increase in the average score, and doubling for each point decrease.
+This pricing structure creates a powerful deterrent against premature or substandard submissions while rewarding exceptional work.
+However, implementing such a system would only be feasible if we can guarantee consistent, high-caliber peer reviews.

+### Program Committee Side

-This fee is distributed among the review team - 200 USD for each of the four reviewers, 150 USD for the meta-reviewer, and 50 USD for the program chair.
+The income generated through these submission fees is distributed among the program committee - 200 USD for each of the four reviewers, 150 USD for the meta-reviewer, and 50 USD for the program chair.
 While 1000 USD represents a minimal expense for universities compared to the actual cost of conducting research, the 200 USD reviewer payment provides meaningful compensation for PhD students, who typically handle most reviews.
 By introducing this monetary incentive, reviewing becomes an attractive task.
 Moreover, the payment structure enables quality control measures - for instance, we could make payment contingent on the meta-reviewer's and/or authors' assessment of the review quality.

 This concept has established precedent: courts routinely compensate professionals for their expert opinions.
 Just as legal systems rely on case law and precedent, science builds upon a network of prior work.
 Therefore, ensuring the